SETI/rms-opus/import/README.md

     open http://ringsnodesearchtool.blogspot.com/

+6. Run the in-browser selenium tests

+	they are in Firefox->tools

-6. Run the selenium tests:
+7. Run the selenium tests:

     In the local repo: